ludwigw/liturgical-calendar/docs/architecture.md

 - `validate-config [--config CONFIG] [--verbose]`: Validate the config file.
 - `version`: Print CLI version.

 All subcommands support `--config` and `--verbose` global options.
-See the README and CLI_DESIGN.md for usage examples and advanced options.
+See the README for usage examples and advanced options.

 **Note:** The CLI replaces legacy scripts (e.g., `create_liturgical_image.py`).
 Use the CLI for all workflows going forward.